 - It is calculated as the total number of completers within 150% of normal time divided by the revised adjusted cohort.

 - The "cohort" used as the denominator of this rate is the number of students entering the institution as full-time, first-time, degree/certificate-seeking, undergraduate students in a particular year (cohort).

 |Graduation Rate for the Cohort entering in:

 ||Number of Students in the Cohort

 ||Overall Graduation Rate*

-*This is the graduation rate shown in the College Navigator website.
+*This is the graduation rate shown in the National Center for Education Statistics (NCES), College Navigator website.
 It is the percentage of students who graduated within 150% of normal time to completion.